 Neither of these dates are particularly useful to use as a Last-Modified date header for caching purposes.

 A ClojureScript file that uses macros from other Clojure files will get the modification date of the consuming ClojureScript file, even if the macro files have changed more recently and caused a recompilation.
 This was leading to the second round of caching issues that I saw.

 To knock both problems on the head once and for all (hopefully), I added a CRC32 checksum based ETag for static file responses.
 I packaged this up in a library ring-etag-middleware so that other projects could also use it.
-I also removed the Last-Modified header from the Ring response, as it would bust the browser’s cache unnecessarily.

 As best as I can tell, this has completely solved all of the odd caching issues that I was seeing, while still keeping the app snappy to load by reusing as much of the cache as possible.
 If you are serving ClojureScript files in development and not using Figwheel, I recommend you follow these three steps:

 Add an ETag to your static file responses

 Wrap your responses in ring.middleware.not-modified/wrap-not-modified or the equivalent in your Clojure web framework.

 Cognitect has recently released the results of their State of Clojure Survey for 2018.
 For the lasttwo Clojure survey’s, I have reviewed the free-form answers at the end of the survey and tried to summarise the zeitgeist of community feeling.
 I enjoy it each time, and so here’s this years analysis.

 Some comments have been lightly edited for spelling, clarity, and brevity.